Muazzam-Kazmi/mCNN-Glucose/README.md

 In the present study we devised a method that utilized evolutionary information from Position-Specific Scoring matrics (PSSM) as the primary features and fed these features to multiple-scanning windows-based covolutional neural networks to derive valuable insight from the evolutionary profiles to effectively classify glucose transporters into three distinct families.
 ![alt text](Glucose-transport.png)
 ## Dataset
+Table 1: Dataset used in the present study
 | Classes  | Primary Data | Data with identity < 40% |train | test |
 | ------------- | ------------- |------------- |------------- |------------- |
 | GLUTs  | 9616  | 510 | 408 | 102|